dominiqueplante/data-engineering-practice/Exercises/Exercise-1/README.md

    run the following command `docker-compose up run` from inside the `Exercises/Exercise-1` directory

 #### Problems Statement
-You need to download 10 files that are sitting at the following specified `HTTP` urls.
+You need to download the 7 files that are sitting at the following specified `HTTP` list of urls -> `download_uris`.
 You will use the `Python` package `requests` to do this work.

 You will need to pull the filename from the download uri.